President of Indonesia: Reform era

-Suharto fell from power in May 1998 and the presidency experienced changes as a result of the reform movement.
+After Suharto fell from power on 21 May 1998, the presidency experienced changes as a result of the reform movement.
 Compared to Suharto, who had all of his accountability speeches accepted, B. J. Habibie had his only accountability speech rejected.
-Abdurrahman Wahid then became the first president who had to beat another candidate to be elected, as Sukarno and Suharto had been sole candidates.
-As a result of this, Wahid was also the first president to be elected through counting votes instead of by acclamation.
+Abdurrahman Wahid became the first president who had to beat another candidate to be elected, as Sukarno and Suharto had been sole candidates.
+As a result, Wahid was also the first president to be elected through counting votes instead of by acclamation.
 However, Wahid was impeached and removed from office by the MPR.
-This was a clear sign that while the presidency is the key institution, the MPR was now truly a check on the president's power.
-Wahid was replaced by his vice president, Megawati Sukarnoputri, daughter of Sukarno and former opposition leader during Suharto's presidency.
-Megawati is the first and, so far, only female ever to become President of Indonesia.
+This was a clear sign that while the presidency is the key institution, the MPR was now a check on the president's power.
+Wahid was replaced by his vice-president, Megawati Sukarnoputri, daughter of Sukarno and former opposition leader during Suharto's presidency.

-During the 2001 MPR Annual Session, it was finally decided that from 2004 onwards, the president will directly be elected by the people.
-In 2004 election, Susilo Bambang Yudhoyono became Indonesia's first directly elected president, beating incumbent Megawati Sukarnoputri in the runoff election.
+During the 2001 MPR Annual Session, the constitution was amended to provide for the direct election of the president beginning with 2004.
+In response to Sukarno and Suharto's abuses of power, other amendments passed at that session hedged the presidency about with numerous checks and balances to prevent another president from completely dominating the system.
+For example, the president was limited to two terms, whether successive or separated.
+They also lost the right to legislate, but could propose legislation.
+In the 2004 Indonesian presidential election, Susilo Bambang Yudhoyono became Indonesia's first directly-elected president, beating incumbent Megawati Sukarnoputri in the run-off election.
+He was re-elected in 2009.
 In 2014, Yudhoyono finished his second presidential term and was barred from seeking re-election.

-The 3rd Indonesian presidential election was held on 9 July 2014 and matched former general and Suharto's ex-son in law Prabowo Subianto against the governor of Jakarta, Joko Widodo.
-On 22 July the General Elections Commission announced Joko Widodo's victory.
-He and his vice president, Jusuf Kalla, were sworn in on 20 October 2014, for a 5-year term.
+The 2014 Indonesian presidential election was held on 9 July 2014 and matched former general and Suharto's ex-son in law Prabowo Subianto against the governor of Jakarta, Joko Widodo.
+On 22 July, the General Elections Commission announced Joko Widodo's victory.
+He and his vice-president, Jusuf Kalla, were sworn in on 20 October for a five-year term.

 Requirements to run for office

 The Amended 1945 Constitution: The presidential candidate has to be an Indonesian citizen since their birth, who has not willingly become a citizen in another nation, has not betrayed the nation, and is physically and mentally capable of performing the duties.
-Amended Constitution also states that further criteria will be determined by laws.
-The president is also required to be nominated by a Political Party or a coalition of Political Parties.
+The amended constitution also states that further criteria will be determined by laws.
+The president is also required to be nominated by a political party or a coalition of political parties.

 2017 Law No. 7 Regarding Presidential and Vice-Presidential ElectionsThe presidential candidate must: